dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 ## Raw SQL parameter analyzer

 A new code analyzer is included with EF Core that detects potentially unsafe usages of our raw-SQL APIs, like `FromSql` or `ExecuteSqlCommand`.
-E.g. for the following query, you will see a warning because _minAge_ is not parameterized:
+For example, for the following query, you will see a warning because _minAge_ is not parameterized:

 ``` csharp
 var sql = $"SELECT * FROM People WHERE Age > {minAge}";